chocolatey-community/puppet-chocolatey_server/README.md

 ##### `chocolatey_server_app_pool_name`
 Set apppool name used by the chocolatey.server website.
 Defaults to 'chocolatey.server'.

+##### `disable_default_website`
+The default website is stopped to prevent conflicts with the chocolatey server website.
+An alternate port can be defined and this option can be set to disabled so it doesn't modify the default website.
+Defaults to 'true'.

 ##### `packages_folder`
 An alternate folder can be defined for the .nupkg files.
 This is where the